josimar-alves/mindera-qa-sortable-challenge/README.md

 ### Running
 1 - Download or Clone this project.

+2 - Run and wait for full execution the RunDocker.bat file.

-2 - Run the RunTest.bat file.
+3 - Run the RunTest.bat file.

-3 - The result can be checked in the screenshot-result folder.
+4 - The result can be checked in the screenshot-result folder.